 The ‘Helping Hands Project’ is run jointly by Jigsaw4u and Sutton Women’s Aid through funding from the Big Lottery.

-The aim of the Helping Hands Project is to offer volunteer support for individuals and families, in the local communities of Sutton & Merton, who are/have experienced domestic violence and abuse, to help reduce feelings of isolation and to encourage links with other organisations, agencies and leisure facilities in the local community.
+The aim of the Helping Hands Project is to offer volunteer support for individuals and families who are/have experienced domestic violence and abuse to help reduce feelings of isolation and to encourage links with other organisations, agencies and leisure facilities in the local community.

 Please note that this project is not currently recruiting new volunteers.
 If you are still interested in volunteering for Jigsaw4u, please contact Helen McGowan and we can give you information on other volunteering opportunities.

 To enable volunteers to offer support a comprehensive training programme is offered before volunteers can commence in their role.
 This takes place for a period of 9 weeks on one set morning per week (10am-1pm).

 Ongoing individual and group supervision ensures that volunteers are fully supported and that they continue to learn and meet with other volunteers.